×

 Use a dehumidifier

-If your tenant has done the above and there is still condensation, you might consider providing them with a dehumidifier.
+If your tenant has done all of the above and there is still condensation, you might consider providing them with a dehumidifier.
 This is a device that takes moisture out of the air and there is a range of different options available.
-This is particularly useful in the winter when it may be too cold to ventilate the house adequately.
+This is particularly useful in the winter, when it may be too cold to ventilate the house adequately.

-However, a dehumidifier won’t be suitable for damp issues as the underlying problem won’t be fixed.
+However, a dehumidifier won’t solve damp issues as the underlying problem won’t be fixed.

 A landlord's role is more about ensuring that damp and mould don’t form in the first place.
-Here’s what to do:
+There are several damp solutions that you can try, including:

 Carry out regular planned preventative maintenance

 Some tenants fail to report leaks or serious damp and mould problems.
-In these situations, you’ll still be responsible for ensuring the home is habitable, which is another reason why regular inspections are so important.
+In these situations you’ll still be responsible for ensuring the home is fit for human habitation, which is another reason why regular inspections are so important.

 Fix leaks and faults immediately